-Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 6.
-ENERGY - Would the project: a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? \boxtimes b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
+Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 6. a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? $\boxtimes$ b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?